briandrum/codes.forchagrin.com/_chapters/chapter-1350-satellite-signal-receiving-stations.md

 ## 1350.02   Definition

-“Dish-type, satellite signal-receiving earth station”, sometimes referred to hereinafter as earth station or dish antenna, means an antenna of dish shape that is accessory to a permitted main building and installed for the purpose of receiving signals related to communications for satellite transmissions.
+"Dish-type, satellite signal-receiving earth station", sometimes referred to hereinafter as earth station or dish antenna, means an antenna of dish shape that is accessory to a permitted main building and installed for the purpose of receiving signals related to communications for satellite transmissions.